bisqwit/babysteps_saveedit/doc/format.md

             * Three-element tuple: Item’s coordinates
             * Four-element tuple: Item’s rotation angle (quaternion)
     1. A dictionary containing:
         * For every carriable item, key = item’s name and value is integer 0 or 1, indicating whether the item is being carried presently.
-For the sunglasses, the value appears to be 3 instead of 1.
+For the sunlasses (SunglassesHat), the value appears to be 3 instead of 1.
+For Lantern_Grabable, value is 2.
     1. A dictionary of unknown meaning
     1. byte 0xC0 of unknown meaning — the game ignores this field even if you write here some other type value such as float or string
     1. A dictionary containing item-specific data